Alluxio/alluxio/docs/en/operation/Metrics-System.md

 sink.prometheus.class=alluxio.metrics.sink.PrometheusMetricsServlet
 ```

+If Alluxio is deployed in a cluster, this file needs to be distributed to all the nodes.
+Restart the Alluxio servers to active new configuration changes.

-You can send an HTTP request to `/metrics/prometheus/` of the Alluxio leading master or workers to get a snapshot of metrics in Prometheus format.
+You can send a HTTP request to `/metrics/prometheus/` of the Alluxio leading master or workers to get a snapshot of metrics in Prometheus format.

 ```console
 # Get the metrics in JSON format from Alluxio leading master or workers